FraserHamilton/blog.fraserhamilton.dev/content/blog/how-to-generate-array-from-0-to-N/index.md

 description: 'Generate an array of values that you can then manipulate with map, forEach etc'
 ---

-Sometimes to we need to genereate an array of numbers of a specific length in JavaScript that we can use our favourite **Array.protoype** functions on.
+Sometimes to we need to generate an array of numbers of a specific length in JavaScript that we can use our favourite **Array.prototype** functions on.
 I often find myself doing exactly that when I'm generating test data to populate my database with.
 Here's a simple example using the **from** and **keys** methods:

 ```javascript
 const array = Array.from(Array(10).keys())